 - Gather a large number of biographies for students to use.
 Use books from your own collection along with those from the school and/or public library.
 To generate the greatest interest among your students, make sure your assortment includes biographical books about people who have made notable contributions in the following categories: athletics, business, literature and the arts, public service, science, and exploration.
 Up until this point, students may only have limited exposure with a few well known figures so a wide variety of books can really spark an interest in this genre.
 Tip: I separate these books into baskets labeled with each category so students can quickly find books that meet their interests.

 - Preview the online Biography Writing With Patricia and Frederick McKissack: A Writing With Writers Activity that you will use with your students during this lesson.

 Ingenuity, creativity and curiosity: These traits define the world's greatest inventors.
 This person, one of history's most productive inventors, possessed all three qualities in great quantities.
 Some of his better known inventions include the odometer, bifocals and a more convenient way to heat homes.
 He also was responsible for the very first lending library, the first volunteer fire department and daylight savings time.

-Ask students if they can guess who this great American was.
-The answer of course is Benjamin Franklin, but most students do not know him as a prolific inventor.
-If you like, may choose to read more about Benjamin Franklin from any biographical resource you may have.
+Step 2: Ask students if they can guess who this great American was.
+The answer, of course, is Benjamin Franklin, but most students do not know him as a prolific inventor.
+If you'd like, you may choose to read more about Benjamin Franklin from any biographical resource you may have.
 Ask questions along the way to stimulate students' thinking.

-Step 2: Tell students they have the opportunity to learn many interesting facts they do not know about people when they explore biographies.
+Step 3: Tell students they have the opportunity to learn many interesting facts they do not know about people when they explore biographies.
 Discuss with students any notable people they may already know a great deal of information about, and who they may like to learn more about.
-Generate a list of possible names and or categories of people on the board or a piece of chart paper.
+Generate a list of possible names or categories of people on the board or a piece of chart paper.

-Step 3: At this time, allow students to explore your collection of biographies.
+Step 4: Allow students to explore your collection of biographies.
 I prefer to do this by setting up centers with baskets of biographies that are labeled.
 Allow at least 30 minutes for students to browse through the many biographies you have provided.

-Step 4: I normally wait approximately three days before moving onto Part II.
+Step 5: I normally wait approximately three days before moving onto Part II.
 During this interim, time is provided for students to read the biography collection daily.
 By the time I move into Part II, most students have found a person of interest and they are eager to begin learning more.
-If possible at this point, take your students to the school library where they make checkout biographies of people they would like to read more about.
+If possible, take your students to the school library where they can check out biographies of people they would like to read more about.

-As each group of students complete the steps, hand each a copy of the Biography Book Report Graphic Organizers for students to use as they gather information on their subjects.
+Step 3: As each group of students completes the steps, distribute the Biography Book Report Graphic Organizers for students to use as they gather information on their subjects.
 Encourage students to brainstorm among themselves as they fill in their organizers separately.
 Allow students time to go over the steps and add to their graphic organizers.
 Provide computer time so students can gather additional information via the Internet.
 You may want to collect the completed graphic organizers to review and make suggestions before returning to the students.
 During this time, students are also reading books and other resources they have gathered.

 - Personal History: Who, when, and where are answered here, along with why this person has become well known.